alvarokramer/CSharp-Features/README.md

 ## [Init only setters](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-9.0/init)

 The `init` only concept brings the flexibility for immutable model in C#.
-It makes simpler the read-only for properties, structs and indexers once an object has been created.
+It makes simpler the `readonly` for properties, structs(value types) and indexers once an object has been created.
 A `init` setter property should be declared in place of the `set` keyword.

 This is a sample just using get in properties to make them read only: